520money/Anoma-Intents-Adventures/README.md

 Shared Loot & Resources → distributed via intent trades.

 High-stakes Raids → only succeed if enough players commit.

 🧙 Anoma Philosophy in Action

 In Anoma Intents Adventures, nothing happens until intents are expressed.
 The world is a space of potential — only when mages whisper their will, and others align, does coordination crystallize into action.

 This is the true spirit of Anoma:
-Intents first.
+👉 Intents first.
-Consensus before execution.
+👉 Consensus before execution.
-Coordination as the core mechanic.
+👉 Coordination as the core mechanic.

+📂 Repository

+GitHub: Anoma-Intents-Adventures

+🏆 Why This Build Wins

+✅ Fully multiplayer

+✅ Top-down roguelike format

+✅ All 👾┃intents-games features included

+✅ Full character customization

+✅ Same name: Anoma Intents Adventures

+✅ Intent system is not just mentioned — it’s the core gameplay loop

+update README